lando/lando/docs/config/dotnet.md

 ### Using SSL

 Also note that `ssl: true` will only generate certs in the [default locations](./../config/security.md) and expose port `443`.
-It is up to user to use the certs and secure port correctly in their application like as in [this article](https://asp.net-hacker.rocks/2018/07/05/aspnetcore-ssl.html).
+It is up to the user to use the certs and secure port correctly in their application like as in [this article](https://asp.net-hacker.rocks/2018/07/05/aspnetcore-ssl.html).

 ### Setting a port

-While we assume your `dotnet` service is running on port `80` we recognize that many `dotnet` app's also run on port `8888` or otherwise.
+While we assume your `dotnet` service is running on port `80`, we recognize that many `dotnet` apps also run on port `8888` or otherwise.
 You can easily change our default to match whatever your app needs.

 ```yaml
 services: